chris-sanders/chris-sanders.github.io/_drafts/2018-03-03-benchmark-commodity-ceph.md

 tags: [ceph, homelab]
 ---

-Benchmarking is notoriously hard to do correctly, today I'm going to provide the raw results of many hours of benchmarks.
+Benchmarking is notoriously hard to do correctly, I'm going to provide the raw results of many hours of benchmarks.
 I'll draw some conclusions specifically comparing performance on my hardware, hopefully it provides some insight for single node Ceph on commodity hardware for anyone else considering this setup.

 Specifically I'm looking to compare:
  - Bluestore vs Filestore